thremulation-station/thremulation-station/packer/README.md

 * Determine the **SHA256 hash** of your iso:
 * To actually build your VM run `packer build packer.json`
 * You will see build pause on `Waiting for WinRM to become available` - this is normal!
 If you actually access the console session on your VM you will see that it is getting updates from Microsoft's servers.
 This can easily take 30 minutes, so be patient.
 After the updates are all installed, Windows will turn it's WinRM service back on and Packer will continue with the build.
 * Add the new `.box` file to the vagrant list of images by running `vagrant box add --name [vagrant box name] [name of .box file]`.
 The name can be anything you want.
-For xample, this command is valid for Virtualbox: `vagrant box add --name windows10 virtualbox-iso_windows-10.box`
+For example, this command is valid for Virtualbox: `vagrant box add --name windows10 virtualbox-iso_windows-10.box`
 * Make a working directory for your Vagrant VM (macOS suggestion: `mkdir ~/Vagrant_Projects/windows10`) and change to that directory
 * Type `vagrant init [vagrant box name]` - for example `vagrant init windows10`
 * Type `vagrant up` and once the box has been launched type `vagrant rdp`